sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ## Visualizing the Logical Plan: before and after

 Now that we know what is a `OptimizableRepartitionNode`, let's visualize them.
-Those structures are private in the code, it's different than what you get when you `.describe()` a `Topology`, which is the physical plan.
+Those structures are private in the code, it's different than what we get when we `.describe()` a `Topology`, which is the physical plan.
 Here, we're talking about the Logical Plan.

 Let's make Kafka Streams optimize our Logical Plan, by doing a `map()` (keyChanging operation) and a `join()`: